p3t/spring-cursorpaging/README.md

 }
 ```

+### Not using the JPA metamodel

+The definition of the attributes should be possible as name/type combination.
+It might be a help to use
+lombok's `@FieldNameConstants` annotation to get the attribute names as constants.
+Still the attributes type information
+has to be added manually.

+Currently, this has not really been tested, so there might be places which need adoption to support this fully.

 ## Register the CursorPageRepositoryFactoryBean

 In order to use the repository interface an modified `JpaRepFactoryBean` is needed.
 This is done via `@EnableJpaRepositories` annotation in the Spring Boot Application class.

 ```java
 @SpringBootApplication
 @EnableJpaRepositories( repositoryFactoryBeanClass = CursorPageRepositoryFactoryBean.class )
 public class TestApplication {